Breush/lava/readme.md

+# lava - layered api for vulkan awesomeness

 ## Project's composition

-The *lava* project is in fact a bundle of multiple projects.
+The **lava** project is in fact a bundle of multiple projects.
 They stack up as layers, each one being built over the previous ones.

 | Layer | Project | Description                                             |